DSC-RIT/ctf2023-public/README.md

 If I told you a word started with 0x70 in hexadecimal, what would it start with in ASCII?

+## Keep an eye out here, we will update you with some resources

 ## Come back here after the CTF to see the solutions